EnterpriseDB/tpa/docs/src/hosts.md

 # Configuring /etc/hosts

-By default, TPAexec will add lines to /etc/hosts on the target instances with the IP address and hostname(s) of every instance in the cluster, so that they can use each other's names for communication within the cluster (e.g., in `primary_conninfo` for Postgres).
+By default, TPA will add lines to /etc/hosts on the target instances with the IP address and hostname(s) of every instance in the cluster, so that they can use each other's names for communication within the cluster (e.g., in `primary_conninfo` for Postgres).